" They worked very hard on my case and got me a very, very favorable outcome "

 The current medical climate is rife with competition.
 Likewise, government regulation has been stepped up because of the recent focus on health insurance reform.
 What this means, then, is that those in charge of Medicare and Medicaid are highly incentivized to go after any entity thought to be overcharging patients.
 This can even have an impact on those nursing homes and hospitals that are playing by the rules.
 The increased number of audits for overpayment have put a burden on medical providers and made it much more difficult to provide quality medical care to people on Medicaid, Medicare, and even private insurance.

 Audits typically come about because a hospital or nursing home’s claims triggered the automatic red flag of a computer system.
 Once an audit begins, however, the investigators are free to look through anything they want.
 It’s an invasive process that often takes months and drains resources.
 These overpayment audits can lead to civil penalties and criminal prosecution in some cases.
 These dire consequences underscore the importance of good representation for those nursing homes and hospitals accused of wrongdoing.

 Understanding “medically necessary” services

 Nursing homes and hospitals are often forced to deal with contentions that they’ve provided a medically unnecessary service.
 During the context of treatment, when a doctor is trying to alleviate pain or otherwise help a patient, the lines that define medical necessity can be blurred.
 After the fact, some investigators will attempt to make the medical providers action seem more nefarious than it is.
 In these cases, it is critical to demonstrate that the hospital or nursing home followed all of the insurance company’s guidelines for determining whether something was medically necessary.
-The best defense is a demonstration that you played by the rules as defined by the insurance provider itself.
+The defense is a demonstration that you played by the rules as defined by the insurance provider itself.